Dealer

 7,7 vs. dealer 7 is a special case: split it unless your two 7s are suited, in which case stay on the hard 14 and hit, chasing the suited 6-7-8 / 7-7-7 bonus instead.

-After you double — redouble, stand, or surrender
+After you double — stand or rescue

 The words that matter